kainbryanjones/Mercy/README.md

 * Using Git With JUCE

 # Tutorials
 Mercy will be accompanied by a series of tutorials on my band's blog.
-These will be published by the end of January.
+These will be published by the end of January and will be linked here when available.

 # Footnote
 If you feel like you could improve Mercy or I have made an error somewhere then feel free to contact